-The Takayama Food & Culture Walk is a guided culinary tour through the unique cultural sights of Takyama.
+The Takayama Food & Culture Walk is a guided culinary tour through the unique cultural sights of Takayama.
 Takayama is a town famed for being deeply rooted in its local culture and history, where daily life still revolves around its longstanding traditional shops such as the tofu seller, sake brewery, Japanese sweets shop, and many more.

 This entertaining and informative Takayama tour takes lets you stroll down the side streets of a beautiful town, practically unchanged since the Edo period while having a bite in some of its best food shops along the way.